dunkmway/small_plates_app/README.md

 # Small Plates App

 This project was built for one of my religion classes.
-I definitely went overboard but it got me an A. TLDR; this app allows you to journal and share certain entries with friends and family.
+I definitely went overboard but it got me an A. TL;DR this app allows you to journal and share certain entries with friends and family.
 To connect with others, it is intentionally manual to prevent a social media like attittude towards sharing.

 ## Features